-- ▷ the interaction between politics and government. - ▷ the structure and institutions of American government. - ▷ the political process in the United States and other democratic societies. - ▷ the role of individuals and civil society groups (such as political parties and interest groups) in influencing government behavior. - ▷ key events that shaped the rights and liberties of all American citizens. - ▷ how social scientists study politics and government.
+- ▶ the interaction between politics and government. - b the structure and institutions of Texas government. - b the political process in the Texas and other states. - be the role of individuals and civil society groups (such as political parties and interest groups) in influencing government behavior. - ▷ how social scientists study politics and government.